docker/docs/ee/ucp/admin/install/install-on-azure.md

 ---

 Docker UCP closely integrates into Microsoft Azure for its Kubernetes Networking and Persistent Storage feature set.
-UCP deploys the Calico CNI provider, in Azure the Calico CNI leverages the Azure networking infrastructure for data path networking and the Azure IPAM for IP address management.
+UCP deploys the Calico CNI provider.
+In Azure the Calico CNI leverages the Azure networking infrastructure for data path networking and the Azure IPAM for IP address management.
 There are infrastructure prerequisites that are required prior to UCP installation for the